nus-tee3201/2019/programming/errors-syntax/text.md

 <tip-box>

-:package: The code below has a syntax error because it breaks the Python rule that requires a `:` to follow the condition of an `if` statement.
+{{ icon_example }} The code below has a syntax error because it breaks the Python rule that requires a `:` to follow the condition of an `if` statement.

 <table>
 <tr>